wjrm500/SoccerSimulation/README.md

 # Soccer Simulation

-At its heart, the simulation is built on several layers of configuration and dynamic processes.
+This comprehensive soccer simulation system models the complex dynamics of football leagues, clubs, and player development through sophisticated statistical modeling and dynamic gameplay mechanics.

 ## Configuration and Setup